alexey-kleymenov/reverse_engineering_tools/ida_scripts/README.md

 * IS_CRC32 = True

 ## name_to_ptr.idc
-This script propagates names to their pointers within the selected area, useful when dealing with dynamically resolved import tables and decrypted strings
+This script propagates addresses' names to their pointers within the selected area, useful when dealing with dynamically resolved import tables and decrypted strings

+Tested on IDA Freeware 7.0

+## apis_by_hashes.idc
+This script expects the user to place a cursor to the start of the function resolving API names by their hashes.
+As IDC capabilities are limited, the mappings are pre-built and stored in a separate file `matches.txt`.
+Adjust the metadata of the instruction mentioning the API hash according to your malware sample.

 Tested on IDA Freeware 7.0